 Another key advantage to edge computing relates to security and compliance.
 This is especially important with governments becoming increasingly concerned with how companies leverage consumer data.

 Because edge devices collect and act upon data at a local level, data transfer to the cloud can be avoided.
-Sensitive information then doesn’t need to pass through a network, and should a cyberattack to the cloud occur, the impact would likely be less dramatic than if the data was in flux.
+Sensitive information doesn’t need to pass through a network, and should a cyberattack to the cloud occur, the impact would likely be less dramatic than if the data was in flux.

 Edge computing also allows a level of interoperability between emerging connected devices and older, “legacy” devices.
 It “converts the communication protocols” used by older systems into a language that modern connected devices can comprehend.
 This means legacy industrial equipment can be seamlessly and efficiently connected to modern IoT platforms.